znxuz/mecarover/README.md

 # source `control_msgs` before for `ros2`

-- either install locally or build & source from the submodule
+- either install locally via the system's package manager, or build from source